 “I thought of my grandfather.
 It was a very personal, the first time I read that, Heather wrote that episode.
 And I loved it. …Rick never talks about his past.
 And that's why it was such a rare sort of moment.
 And I love the fact that it was such a low ebb for everybody, that it was a kind of call to arms, but a very personal, private, quiet call to arms to only a select few…and then of course you have that beautiful imagery of the wall and everybody falling in line, and it kinda makes you wanna cry now thinking about it.
 Cause it's beautiful.
 It's so well written, you know.
 But it was my grandfather.
-I had that conversation with my grandfather, and he wouldn't tell me [if he ever killed anyone in the war].”
+I had that conversation with my grandfather, and he wouldn't tell me .”

 12. Lennie James (Morgan) owes the fans a debt of gratitude.

 “I think a large part of it, it has to be said is the fans' reaction to Morgan.
 You know, however much the show might have wanted to bring the character back, the fact that it was backed up by the fact that the fans had this kind of connection to him and to that scene in the pilot where he can't shoot his wife.
 The fact that that resonated so much with the fans is part of the reason why I'm sat at this table now, there's no question about it.”

 13. Norman Reedus has been brought back to earth by insects.